ChameleonFramework/Chameleon/CONTRIBUTING.md

 - `users`, when modifying a file that is related to users.
 - `velocity`, when modifying a file inside the `platform-velocity` module.

+When using the type `ci`, workflow names (`.github/workflows/` files, excluding extensions) may be used as the scope.

 #### Code review

 We have strict guidelines for merging pull requests to maintain code quality, and to prevent future